Manhattan Truck Attack Kills 8; Note Reportedly Claims It Was Done for ISIS

 Governor Andrew Cuomo said that the suspect acted alone, and there is “no evidence to suggest a wider plot or a wider scheme.”
 A joint investigation between the FBI and New York Police Department is underway.

-Saipov, driving a flatbed pickup truck rented from Home Depot, entered a stretch of bike path near Houston Street, adjacent to the West Side Highway, and drove for about 20 blocks.
+Around 3:05 p.m., Saipov entered a stretch of bike path near Houston Street, adjacent to the West Side Highway, and drove for about 20 blocks.
+He was driving a flatbed pickup truck rented from Home Depot.
 The New York Daily News reported that a witness “watched in disbelief as the driver of the speeding truck ran down a pair of Citi Bike riders about 50 feet apart, catching both from behind on the busy bike path alongside the Hudson River.”
-Six bikers died at the scene, and two more later in Manhattan hospitals.

 Saipov crashed into a school bus at Chambers Street, injuring two adults and two children on the bus.
 He then exited the truck, brandishing a paintball gun and a pellet gun.
-A uniformed police officer confronted Saipov near Stuyvesant High School, shooting him multiple times.
-He is expected to survive.
+Saipov was confronted by NYPD Officer Ryan Nash, who was responding to a call at nearby Stuyvesant High School.
+When Saipov refused an order to drop his weapons, Nash shot him in the stomach.
+Nash was treated for tinnitus after the incident.

 The Aftermath